 which she can use for extra tutorials.
 We also encourage students to take part in the Japanese trip which takes place bi-annually, which is both educational and enjoyable.

 Whom can I contact for further advice and information?

-Mr Moren has oversight of the twilight language courses and will be pleased to follow up any queries. email@example.com
+You can contact the Office Team and they will be pleased to follow up any queries: email@example.com